 - the IRQ interrupt output pin is asserted. - The "Master Status and Reset Register (0x0001)" is written to indicate type of error.
 If checksum failure, the EECKF register bit is asserted.
 If data mismatch between EEPROM and read back RAM value, the RAMIF register bit is asserted. - The EELF bit is asserted in the "Remote Terminal Built-In Test (BIT) Word Register (0x001E)". - If RAMIF read back error occurred, the address of the first occurring instance is written to register address 0x0024.
 See Section "18.3.
-Memory Test Fail Address Register (0x0024)" on page 150 for further information.
+Memory Test Fail Address Register (0x0024)" on page 174 for further information.
 Additional locations beyond the saved address may have mismatch, but only the first instance is logged.

-After copying the full range of register and RAM addresses, the RTSTEX and MTENA bits in the "Master Configuration Register 1 (0x0000)" are still zero.
+After copying the full range of register and RAM addresses, the RTSTEX bit in the "Master Configuration Register 1 (0x0000)" is still zero.
+In the same register, the BCSTART bit always reads zero, but the BCACTIVE bit in the "Master Status and Reset Register (0x0001)" is still zero.